 Cosmic Lover or Just Super Like Me, 2018, Art Space, VCA, Melbourne

-Cosmic lover or just super like me is an installation work that represents the culmination of 9 months in which the artist attempted to activate shifts and changes in her experienced reality by first activating a vibrational resonance in her imaginal reality.
-This project was inspired by the philosopher Neville Goddard (1905-1972) who proposed that what we perceive as true reality, is only the servant of the imagination, and that it is within the realm of imaginal reality that all physical reality is created.
-Cosmic lover or just super like me investigates the possibility that physical reality is created in the imaginal state.
+Cosmic lover or just super like me is an ongoing and evolving art project, representing over 12 months in which the artist attempts to activate shifts in participants experienced reality by first activating a vibrational shift in their imaginal reality.
+This project was inspired by the philosopher Neville Goddard (1905-1972) who proposed that what we perceive as true reality, is only the servant of the imagination.